epfl-ada/hotada/README.md

 We can for example observe that many diseases are more prevalent in regions such as Africa and Eastern Mediterranean, as opposed to the Americas and Western Pacific.

 The heatmap below shows the number of research experiments by disease and continent.
-The number of research experiments is normalized for each disease, hence a red square corresponds to the region with the most research on the disease and dark blue square corresponds to the region with the least research on the disease.
+The number of research experiments is normalized for each disease, hence a red squares correspond to the regions with the most research on a disease and dark blue squares correspond to the regions with the least research on a disease.

 ![alt text](number_of_research_studies_by_disease_and_region.png)